Kesulu/learngit/readme.txt

-Git is a version control system.ook
+Git is a version control system.o98k
 Git is free software.ook